-The award is designed for students who have leadership potential, are community service oriented, and who have a satisfactory grade point average (GPA).
+This award is designed for transfer students who have leadership potential, are community-service oriented and have an excellent GPA.

 Contact your community college President’s Office for nomination information.

 *This award cannot combine with other waiver programs over the cost of tuition and fees.

 Tanner Byman: Lower Columbia College

 Byman got a jump on his college education as a Running Start student at Mark Morris High School, then continued for his transfer degree at LCC.
 Coming from a family of eight, he worked part-time and summer at Cowlitz River Rigging to be able to afford books and tuition.
 He plans to major in mechanical engineering at WSU Vancouver and ultimately go on for an MBA.
 He has volunteered with his church helping with fundraisers, events and youth activities, as well as with the Science Olympiad at LCC.

 Elsa Gomez: Portland Community College